Steve Harvey

-Broderick Stephen Harvey Sr. (born January 17, 1957) is an American television host, producer, actor, and comedian.
-He hosts The Steve Harvey Morning Show, Family Feud, Celebrity Family Feud, Family Feud Africa, the arbitration-based court comedy Judge Steve Harvey, and formerly hosted the Miss Universe competition.
+Broderick Stephen Harvey (born January 17, 1957) is an American comedian, television host, actor, writer, and producer.
+He hosts The Steve Harvey Morning Show, Family Feud, Celebrity Family Feud, Family Feud Africa, and the arbitration-based court comedy Judge Steve Harvey, and formerly hosted the Miss Universe competition.
 His accomplishments include seven Daytime Emmy Awards, two Marconi Awards, and fourteen NAACP Image Awards.

 Harvey began his career as a stand-up comedian in the early 1980s, and later hosted Showtime at the Apollo and starred in the television sitcom The Steve Harvey Show on The WB.
 In 2000, he was featured in The Original Kings of Comedy after starring in the Kings of Comedy Tour.
 His last standup show was in 2012.
-Additionally, Harvey is the host of both Family Feud and Celebrity Family Feud, holding this role since 2010.
-He also hosted Little Big Shots, Little Big Shots Forever Young, and Steve Harvey’s Funderdome.
+Harvey is also the host of both Family Feud and Celebrity Family Feud, holding this role since 2010.
+He also hosted Little Big Shots, Little Big Shots Forever Young, and Steve Harvey's Funderdome.

-As an author, he has written four books, including his bestseller Act Like a Lady, Think Like a Man, which was published in March 2009.
-In 2017, Harvey founded Steve Harvey Global, an entertainment company that houses his production company East 112 and various other ventures.
-He launched an African version of Family Feud and also invested in the HDNet takeover along with Anthem Sports and Entertainment.
-He and his wife Marjorie are the founders of The Steve and Marjorie Harvey Foundation, a nonprofit organization focused on youth education.
+As an author, Harvey has written four books, including his 2009 bestseller Act Like a Lady, Think Like a Man.
+In 2017, he founded Steve Harvey Global, an entertainment company that houses his production company East 112 and various other ventures.
+Harvey launched an African version of Family Feud and also invested in the HDNet takeover along with Anthem Sports and Entertainment.
+He and his wife, Marjorie, are the founders of The Steve and Marjorie Harvey Foundation, a nonprofit organization focused on youth education.

 Early life

-Steve Harvey was born as Broderick Stephen Harvey on January 17, 1957, in Welch, West Virginia, and is the son of Jesse Harvey, a coal miner, and Eloise Vera.
+Broderick Stephen Harvey was born on January 17, 1957, in Welch, West Virginia, the son of Jesse Harvey, a coal miner, and Eloise Vera.
+He is the youngest of five children.
 His first name is Broderick, named after actor Broderick Crawford of the TV series Highway Patrol.
-Harvey had a severe stuttering problem as a child, which he eventually overcame.
-Harvey's family moved to Cleveland, Ohio, living on East 112th Street, which was renamed Steve Harvey Way in 2015.
-He graduated from Glenville High School in 1974.
+Harvey had a severe stutter as a child, but eventually overcame it.
+When he was in the sixth grade, Harvey wrote that he wanted to be on TV when he grew up, after his teacher asked the class to record their personal dreams.
+Harvey's teacher told his father that Harvey was being a "smart aleck".
+His father believed in him though.
+After Harvey achieved his dream, he sent the teacher a TV every year for Christmas for the rest of her life.
+Harvey and his family moved to Cleveland, Ohio, living on East 112th Street, which was renamed Steve Harvey Way in 2015.
+Harvey graduated from Glenville High School in 1974.

-Shortly after high school, he attended Kent State University and West Virginia University and is a member of Omega Psi Phi fraternity but never graduated.
-While Harvey has talked about overcoming his early life and educational obstacles, he later conceded, "It really threw my life into a downward spiral, and I regret not getting that degree."
+Shortly after high school, Harvey attended Kent State University, where he was a member of Omega Psi Phi fraternity, but never graduated from college.
+He readily admits to "flunking out" of Kent State after two years as an advertising major in the 1970s.
+While Harvey has talked about overcoming his early life and educational obstacles, Harvey later conceded, "It really threw my life into a downward spiral, and I regret not getting that degree."